Northwest Paragliding

 Our team only completed two of the rooms in time, but we experienced all four rooms since each room has its own time constraint.
 We were intrigued by the idea of four rooms in one experience and it made for a great pace, but the lack of reused props made the game mechanics less satisfying than a typical escape room.

-4 Dreams is a solid choice for anyone looking for a well themed escape room with clever puzzles in the Seattle area.
+4 Dreams is another solid choice for anyone looking for a well themed escape room with clever puzzles in the Seattle area.

 Savor Seattle Food Tours’ Original Food and Culture Tour of Pike Place Market